jlan84/linear-algebra-assignment/pair.md

 ##Part 1: Exploratory Data Analysis (EDA)

 Exploratory data analysis is a first crucial step to building predictive models from your data.
-EDA allows you to confirm some of the assumptions you are making about your data and understand relationships between your variables.
+EDA allows you to confirm or invalidate some of the assumptions you are making about your data and understand relationships between your variables.

 <br>